 How to Read & Organize Online Articles (Without Driving Yourself Crazy)

 The secret to great writing is great reading material.
+To that point, I am often asked the question:

 How do you organize all of the things you read?